mrgogo7/nzxt-esc/README.md

 **Quick Favorites Dropdown**

 Hovering over the Preset Manager button reveals a compact dropdown listing up to 10 favorite presets (marked with ★).
 Each entry displays the preset name, favorite status, and an "active" indicator for the currently applied preset.
 Selecting an item immediately applies that preset using the same atomic merge and autosave logic as the full manager.
 The dropdown features smooth fade-in/fade-out animations and includes a direct link to open the full Preset Manager interface.
 This provides an extremely fast workflow for users who frequently switch between a small set of preferred presets.

+##### **Local Media & Presets**
+- Exported preset files **do not include** the local media binary
+- Importing a preset that previously used local media shows a guided warning
+- Users can reselect the file via the new **Browse** modal
+- All existing preset functions (Apply, Duplicate, Rename, Delete) fully support local media references
+- Switching presets automatically loads the appropriate local media from IndexedDB (if available)

 ---
 ### 🌍 SUPPORTED LANGUAGES